MicrosoftDocs/win32/desktop-src/Msi/transformssecure.md

-﻿---
+---
-Description: 'Setting the TRANSFORMSSECURE property to 1 informs the installer that transforms are to be cached locally on the user''s computer in a location where the user does not have write access.' ms.assetid: '414025c3-7b83-42c7-9954-7393fba06061'
+Description: Setting the TRANSFORMSSECURE property to 1 informs the installer that transforms are to be cached locally on the users computer in a location where the user does not have write access. ms.assetid: 414025c3-7b83-42c7-9954-7393fba06061
 title: TRANSFORMSSECURE property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TRANSFORMSSECURE property